 Algorithm inter is generic: in order to obtain an algorithm for another binary operator it suffices to change lines 2 and 3.
 If we are only interested in intersection, then we can easily gain a more efficient version.
-For instance, we know that $inter[T](q_1, q_2)$ and $inter[T](q_2, q_1)$ return the same state, and so we can improve line 1 by checking not only if $G(q_1, q_2)$ is nonempty, but also if $G(q_2, q_1)$ is.
-Also, inter[T](q, q) always returns q, we do not need to compute anything either.
+For instance, we know that $inter(q_1, q_2)$ and $inter(q_2, q_1)$ return the same state, and so we can improve line 1 by checking not only if $G(q_1, q_2)$ is nonempty, but also if $G(q_2, q_1)$ is.
+Also, inter(q, q) always returns q, no need to compute anything either.

-Example 6.8 Consider the multi-DFA at the top of Figure 6.4, but without the blue states.
+Example 7.8 Consider the multi-DFA at the top of Figure 7.4, but without the blue states.
 State 0, accepting the empty language, is again not shown.
-Let T be the table for this multi-DFA.
-The tree at the bottom of the figure graphically describes the run of inter[T](12, 13) (that is, we compute the node for the intersection of the languages recognized from states 12 and 13).
-A node $q, q' \mapsto q''$ of the tree corresponds to a recursive call of inter() with arguments q and q', and q'' is the state returned by the call.
-For instance, the node $2,4 \mapsto 2$ indicates that inter() is called with arguments

-2 and 4 and the call returns state 2.
-Let us see why.
+The tree at the bottom of the figure graphically describes the run of inter(12, 13) (that is, we compute the node for the intersection of the languages recognized from states 12 and 13).
+A node $q, q' \mapsto q''$ of the tree stands for a recursive call to inter with arguments q and q' that returns q''.
+For instance, the node $2,4 \mapsto 2$ indicates that inter is called with arguments 2 and 4 and the call returns state 2.
+Let us see why is this so.
 The call inter(2, 4) produces two recursive calls, first inter(1, 1) (the a-successors of 2 and 4), and then inter(0, 1).
 The first call returns 1, and the second 0.
-Therefore the call inter(2, 4) returns a state with state 1 as a-successor and state 0 as b-successor.
-This state already exists, it is state 2.
-So inter(2, 4) returns state 2.
-On the other hand, inter(9,10) creates and returns a new state.
-The two "children calls" return states 5 and 6, and so a new state with state 5 and 6 as a- and b-successors must be created.
+Therefore inter(2, 4) returns a state with 1 as a-successor and 0 as b-successor.
+Since this state already exists (it is state 2), inter(2, 4) returns 2.
+On the other hand, inter(9,10) creates and returns a new state: its two "children calls" return 5 and 6, and so a new state with state 5 and 6 as a- and b-successors must be created.

-The pink nodes correspond to calls that have already been computed, and for which inter just looks up the result in G. The green nodes correspond to calls that are computed by inter, but not by the more efficient version.
-For instance, the result of the call inter(4,4) at the bottom right can be returned immediately.
+Pink nodes correspond to calls that have already been computed, and for which inter just looks up the result in G. Green nodes correspond to calls that are computed by inter, but not by the more efficient version.
+For instance, the result of inter(4,4) at the bottom right can be returned immediately.